vlgiitr/academic-kickstart/content/authors/dakshit/_index.md

 - dakshit

 # Is this the primary user of the site?
-superuser: false
+superuser : false

-weight : 50
+weight : 10

 # Role/position
-role: Research Engineer, Rephrase.ai
+#role: Research Engineer, Rephrase.ai

 # Organizations/Affiliations
 organizations: